tommyrharper/bank-tech-test/README.md

 # Bank tech test

+This is a small REPL based banking application made in my 10th week at Makers Academy.

-This is a small project to practice maintaining high code quality, and using a good TDD process.
+This project is intended to demonstrate I can code at a professional level of quality.

+## Notes

+ - Ruby version 2.7.0
+ - 100% Test coverage
+ - Fully rubocop linted
+ - Followed strict TDD
 ## Quick Start Guide

 1. Clone this repository to your local machine.